Civil Protection Officer: "Pick up that can."

 - Doom 3 has the occasional corpse hanging from a ceiling, and they make very tempting piņatas.
 The Resurrection of Evil expansion pack introduces its own version of the gravity gun, and things got really interesting.
 In an interview, it's revealed that they used their version of the gravity gun to create the damaged areas in Doom 3.
 You're armed with a Developer weapon in the expansion.

-- Painkiller's third boss, in an impressive demonstration of Malevolent Architecture, effortlessly smashes his way through ancient arches and spires, scattering the debris all over the place.
+- Painkiller predates even Half-Life 2 for use of Havok, featured prominently in two places.
+First, making ragdolls fly through the air.
+Secondly, the third boss, in an impressive demonstration of Malevolent Architecture, effortlessly smashes his way through ancient arches and spires, scattering the debris all over the place.
 On the other hand, this tactic is more annoying than hazardous, since the gigantic blocks of solid rock are somehow completely unable to damage the main character even if they land directly on him from 30m high.